ARMCardoso/ARMCardoso/README.md

 How to reach me: via [LinkedIn](https://www.linkedin.com/in/armcardoso/)

-Pronouns: he/him.
-(Não sei se deixaria isso)

 Fun fact: I enjoy challenges, so no matter how complex the problem seems, I will always try to solve it and have a blast while at it.

-Tech Stack (eu destacaria quais você tá aprendendo com um asterisco por exemplo)
+# Tech Stack

-Languages: Go, C, SQL, HTML, CSS, JavaScript
+Languages: Go, C, SQL, HTML*, CSS*, JavaScript*

 Backend: Node.js, Express

 Databases: Relational database (MySQL and PostgreSQL)

-DevOps: Linux, Apache, Docker (learning)
+DevOps: Linux, Apache, Docker*

 Tools: Git, GitHub, VS Code

-## Current Focus
+# Current Focus

 Building reliable backend systems